EinKaffeeBitte/EinKaffeeBitte/README.md

 # Relation
 I was previously UserName-None but 2FA failed to authenticate so I had to unlink email, download all my repos and create new account.
-Sorry for the incinvenience, now all the code and updates are moved to this account.
+Sorry for the inconvenience, now all the code and updates are moved to this account.
+Update: finally one of the recovery codes worked.
+But I already published my extension to Firefox Addons using this account and it would be even more work to change it back.
+Solution?
+Deleted the old account.
+Also the name wasn't funny anymore :)

 # Who am I
 I am a student and I use my free time to develop these projects.
 I also had a YouTube channel (previously for gaming, discontinued for now) named ChocolateGamer1024.
 Planning to change it for devlogs.